alexnguyennz/alexnguyen.co.nz/src/content/posts/all-about-astro.md

 ## View Transitions

-### client:only priority

-`client:only` is meant to have a high priority and behaves like `client:load` (except server rendering is skipped), but any component using `client:only` won't immediately show its static content (without hydration) resulting in a flash (unlike `client:load`).
-This doesn't seem to change if your page is server rendered or static.

 ### Selectors with page events

 When selecting elements, make sure to call them inside the called function of the event listener, otherwise the reference will be stale when you get to the next page: